paylogic/developer.paylogic.com/content/articles/traduki.rst

 Example
 -------

-The first part is quite straightforward.
+The first part is straightforward.
 We do standard sqlalchemy imports, create the engine (in this case the database will be in memory), and define the declarative base for our models.